Landscaping to produce antioxidant rich olive oil!

-The climate where we live in Coastal Northern California is similar to Province France or Tuscany Italy so olives do well here.
-I choose olive trees because they’re attractive, draught tolerant and the right size and shape for shading the outdoor dining table in my herb garden.
+The climate here in Coastal Northern California is similar to Province in France and Tuscany in Italy.
+Olives do well here.
+I choose olive trees because they’re attractive, drought-tolerant and the right size and shape for shading the outdoor dining table in my herb garden.
 The added bonus is the olives.
 Our trees produce large meaty olives that make wonderful oil and cured olives.

-To harvest olives for oil you have to wait until 80% have turned from green to black, which for us is between Thanksgiving and mid December.
+To harvest olives for oil you have to wait until 80% have turned from green to black.
+This happens in our garden between Thanksgiving and mid-December.
 One year, we harvested the day after Thanksgiving with a house full of my daughter’s college aged Thanksgiving guests.
-It was a sight to see lovely young adults brimming with youthful vitality up in the trees and on ladders picking olive.
+It was a sight to see, all these lovely young adults brimming with youthful vitality up in the trees and on ladders picking olive.

 This year the harvest was up to my husband and I. We have to get the olives to the press within 24 hours of harvest.
 It’s a joy to rake the fruit off the branches, hearing it fall on the tarps like rain on a roof.
 The fruit is absolutely beautiful; glossy plump olives ranging in color from of olive green to black.
 I love to see bins full of olives going up the conveyor belt to the press.
 In 2 weeks we return to the press and pick up our oil.
 I expect to have 8 gallons or more!

 We let our new oil mature for several months before we use it.
 This allows the flavors to mellow. (‘Green’ oil is really peppery) When ready to use, the flavor of our oil is extraordinary!

 I’m a believer in concept of ‘terroir’.

 This is the idea that the flavors of a food (or wine) reflect the soil and growing conditions specific to where the food originated.
 Pairing foods grown in similar locations creates harmonious flavors.
 I think my olive oil pairs well with the produce form my vegetable garden and I love using them together.